 How’s that for an easy DIY Captain America Shield?
-No messy spray paint involved, just duct tape and a frisbee.
+Skip painting the shield, no messy spray paint involved, just duct tape and a frisbee.

 This was the perfect craft for Elliot because the costume he received at Christmas didn’t have a Captain America shield.
 Now he’s ready to throw his shield and battle Thanos! 😉